miegl/PiFmAdv/README.md

 * `-ctl` specifies a named pipe (FIFO) to use as a control channel to change PS and RT at run-time (see below).
 * `-ppm` specifies your Raspberry Pi's oscillator error in parts per million (ppm), see below.
 * `-raw` raw mode expects 44100HZ bitrate, 2 channels and PCM 16 bit.
-* `-onlystereo` PiFmAdv will transmit audio only on stereo subcarrier.
 * `-nords` will disable the RDS broadcast.

 By default the PS changes back and forth between `Pi-FmAdv` and a sequence number, starting at `00000000`.
 The PS changes around one time per second.